rasigadelab/thd/README.md

 -   An association is structure-dependent if its significance decreases after inclusion of the adjustment set in the model.
-Structure dependency indicates that the predictor is tied to the population structure; in the case of a pathogen such as TB, this suggests that the predictor depends on the pathogen itself and evolves with the pathogen with little evolutionary convergence.
+Structure dependency indicates that the association is explained by the population structure; in the case of a pathogen such as TB, this suggests that the predictor depends on the pathogen itself and evolves with the pathogen with little evolutionary convergence.

 -   A structure-independent association retains its significance after correction for population structure.
-This suggests either that the predictor depends on the host rather than on the pathogen or that the predictor is a pathogen feature that evolves independent of the pathogen structure - this latter case strongly suggest evolutionary convergence of the feature, which supports a causal effect.
+This suggests either that the predictor depends on the host rather than on the pathogen or that the predictor is a pathogen feature that evolves independent of the pathogen structure - this latter case may indicate evolutionary convergence of the feature, which supports a causal effect.

 ### AFB smear sputum positivity drives success independent of population structure